 Sakurai Station

-Transfer here to the JR Sakurai Line with trains bound for Tenri and Nara.
+Transfer here to the JR Sakurai Line, also known as the Manyo-Mahoroba Line, with trains bound for Tenri and Nara.

 Iga-Kambe Station

 This station is located in the city of Iga, in Mie Prefecture.
-Transfer here to the Iga Line.
-Take the Iga Line to Uenoshi Station to visit Iga Castle, and the Iga Ninja Museum.
+Transfer here to the Iga Railway.
+Take the Iga Railway to Uenoshi Station to visit Iga Castle, and the Iga Ninja Museum, which is about a 10-minute walk from Uenoshi Station.

 Ise-Nakagawa Station

-Ise-Nakagawa Station is the western terminus of the Kintetsu Osaka Line in Mie Prefecture.
-Transfer here to the Kintetsu Nagoya Line with trains bound for the city of Nagoya, or to the Kintetsu Yamada Line with trains bound for Ujiyamada Station in the city of Ise.
-Ujiyamada Station is the closest station to Ise Jingu Grand Shrine, Japan’s most sacred site.
+Ise-Nakagawa Station is the eastern terminus of the Kintetsu Osaka Line in Mie Prefecture.
+Transfer here to the Kintetsu Nagoya Line with trains bound for the city of Nagoya, or to the Kintetsu Yamada Line with trains bound for Ise.
+For Ise Jingu, Iseshi Station is nearest to the Outer Shrine, Isuzugawa Station is nearest to the Inner Shrine, and Ujiyamada Station is also useful for the Outer Shrine area.

 An Express bound for Osaka Uehommachi